zulip/zulip/docs/development/setup-vagrant.md

 ```

 Now the Zulip server should be running and accessible.
 Verify this by
-navigating to <http://localhost:9991/> in the browser on your main machine.
+navigating to <a href="http://localhost:9991/" target="_blank">http://localhost:9991/</a> in the browser on your main machine.

 You should see something like this: